fastlane/fastlane/README.md

 ![assets/sighRecording.gif](assets/sighRecording.gif)

 # Installation

+**Note**: It is recommended to use [match](https://github.com/fastlane/match) according to the [codesigning.guide](https://codesigning.guide) for generating and maintaining your provisioning profiles.
+Use `sigh` directly only if you want full control over what's going on and know more about codesigning.

     sudo gem install sigh

 Make sure, you have the latest version of the Xcode command line tools installed: